youngancient/OP-review/README.md

 - #### Proposal Management

-  Users (possibly proposers or claimants) submit parts of large preimages in pieces, which are then stored securely and tied to a unique identifier (UUID).
+  Users (proposers or claimants) submit parts of large preimages in pieces, which are then stored securely and tied to a unique identifier (UUID).
 These preimages are validated with Merkle tree branches.

 - #### Merkle Tree Verification